Entrance into the Doctor of Occupational Therapy program for fall 2019 requires a baccalaureate degree.

 In addition to the academic requirements for admission, students must possess skills and abilities that will allow them to successfully complete the curriculum and practice occupational therapy.
-A list of the Occupational Therapy program’s technical standards can be found here.
+View a list of the Occupational Therapy program’s technical standards.

 Creighton University puts certain requirements in place for students and the health and wellbeing of our campus community.
 More information on Creighton’s immunization requirements can be found here.